Empowering Adolescent Girls and Young Mothers

-At Komera Initiative, we walk alongside young mothers in Rwanda, providing education, support, and opportunities for a brighter future.
+At Komera Initiative, we provide education, support, and hope for a brighter future

 African Elephant